Calling External Functions from JIT-compiled LLVM Modules using llvm-hs

 If you want to use the static library, then things are a bit more

-involved: Just adding externalstatic
+involved: Just adding externalstatic to extra-libraries will not

 work since the linker will omit unused symbols when linking against